Chris Morris (satirist)

-Christopher J Morris (born 15 June 1962) is an English comedian, radio presenter, actor, and filmmaker.
-Known for his deadpan, dark humour, surrealism, and controversial subject matter, he has been praised by the British Film Institute for his "uncompromising, moralistic drive".
+Christopher J. Morris (born 15 June 1962) is an English comedian, radio presenter, actor and filmmaker.
+Known for his deadpan, dark humour, surrealism and controversial subject matter, he has been praised by the British Film Institute for his "uncompromising, moralistic drive".

-In the early 1990s, Morris teamed up with his radio producer Armando Iannucci to create On the Hour, a satire of news programmes.
-This was expanded into a television spin off, The Day Today, which launched the career of comedian Steve Coogan and has since been hailed as one of the most important satirical shows of the 1990s.
-Morris further developed the satirical news format with Brass Eye, which lampooned celebrities whilst focusing on themes such as crime and drugs.
-For many, the apotheosis of Morris' career was a Brass Eye special, which dealt with the moral panic surrounding paedophilia.
-It quickly became one of the most complained-about programmes in British television history, leading the Daily Mail to describe him as "the most loathed man on TV".
+In the early 1990s, Morris and Armando Iannucci created On the Hour, a satire of news programmes broadcast on BBC Radio 4.
+A television spinoff, The Day Today, launched the career of Steve Coogan and was hailed as one of the most important satirical shows of the 1990s.
+Morris developed the satirical news format with Brass Eye, which lampooned celebrities whilst focusing on themes such as crime and drugs.
+The Brass Eye episode "Paedogeddon", which satirised the moral panic surrounding paedophilia, became one of the most complained-about television programmes in British history.

-Meanwhile, Morris' postmodern sketch comedy and ambient music radio show Blue Jam, which had seen controversy similar to Brass Eye, helped him to gain a cult following.
-Blue Jam was adapted into the TV series Jam, which some hailed as "the most radical and original television programme broadcast in years", and he went on to win the BAFTA Award for Best Short Film after expanding a Blue Jam sketch into My Wrongs 8245–8249 & 117, which starred Paddy Considine.
-This was followed by Nathan Barley, a sitcom written in collaboration with a then little-known Charlie Brooker that satirised hipsters, which had low ratings but found success upon its DVD release.
-Morris followed this by joining the cast of the sitcom The IT Crowd, his first project in which he did not have writing or producing input.
+Morris's similarly controversial postmodern sketch comedy and ambient music radio show Blue Jam gained a cult following.
+It was adapted into the TV series Jam, hailed as "the most radical and original television programme broadcast in years", and Morris won the BAFTA Award for Best Short Film after expanding a Blue Jam sketch into My Wrongs #8245–8249 & 117 starring Paddy Considine.
+Nathan Barley, a sitcom written with Charlie Brooker that satirised hipsters, had low ratings but success with its DVD release.
+Morris joined the cast of sitcom The IT Crowd, his first project in which he did not have writing or producing input.

-In 2010, Morris directed his first feature-length film, Four Lions, which satirised Islamic terrorism through a group of inept British Muslims.
-Reception of the film was largely positive, earning Morris his second BAFTA Film Award, this time for Outstanding Debut.
-Since 2012, he has directed four episodes of Iannucci's political comedy Veep and appeared onscreen in The Double and Stewart Lee's Comedy Vehicle.
+In 2010, Morris directed his first feature-length film, Four Lions, which satirises Islamic terrorism.
+Reception was largely positive, earning Morris the BAFTA for Outstanding Debut.
+He directed four episodes of Iannucci's political comedy Veep and appeared in The Double and Stewart Lee's Comedy Vehicle also serving as script-editor for the latter.
 His second feature-length film, The Day Shall Come, was released in 2019.